moltenform/obsidian-jpeg-xl/README.md

 - Uses lru-cache (ISC license)

 Note that linked jxl images within your standard markdown notes still won't work.
 That might be potentially offered by this plugin in the future, or by waiting for Chrome to support the jxl format.

+Will be added as a community plugin as soon as the Obsidian team reviews it.